Torture Princess: Fremd Torturchen: Media

 Torture Princess: Fremd Torturchen is a light novel series written by Keishi Ayasato and illustrated by Saki Ukai.
 It was first released in Japan on April 25, 2016 and the ninth and last volume was released on February 25, 2020.
 A bonus novel, volume 7.5, was released on February 25, 2019 containing four short stories focusing on the main characters and their daily lives.
 The series was licensed by Yen Press for an English release with the first volume being released on May 21, 2019.

 A manga version of the first volume of the light novel was created with art by Hina Yamato.
 It comprised three volumes in Japan and was released from October 25, 2017 to September 22, 2018, while the English version was released by Yen Press as a single omnibus volume collecting all three on July 30, 2019.

 An art book by Saki Ukai entitled Salty Colors: Saki Ukai Artworks was released by Media Factory in Japan on September 25, 2020.
 It collects illustrations from all released light novels and bonus materials along with the illustrator's commentary.

 Reception

 Theron Martin from Anime News Network praised the art style and psychological elements of the novels, while also remarking that the gory aspects of the series are not for the faint of heart.
 Martin also wrote of the main protagonist Kaito that "his backstory makes the typical otaku lament about an unsatisfying life seem pathetically trivial by comparison."
-This is in reference to Kaito's initial life of seventeen years during which his father abused and then murdered him after deeming him useless.
 Shaenon Garrity from Otaku USA said "the manga looks great, packed with attractive antiheroes, weird villains, gross monsters, good fight scenes, and eerie Gothic atmosphere with blood and rose petals flying everywhere."